-- 2 Select Settings > Activities & Apps. - 3 Select an activity. - 4 Select the activity settings. - 5 Select Metronome > Status > On. - 6 Select an option: - Select Beats Per Minute to enter a value based on the cadence you want to maintain. - Select Alert Frequency to customize the frequency of the beats. - Select Sounds to customize the metronome tone and vibration. - 7 If necessary, select Preview to listen to the metronome feature before you run. - 8 Go for a run (Going for a Run, page 1).
-The metronome starts automatically. - 9 During your run, select UP or DOWN to view the metronome screen.
+- 1 From the watch face, select START.

+- 2 Select an activity.

+- 3 Hold UP.

+- 4 Select the activity settings.

+- 5 Select Metronome > Status > On.

+- 6 Select an option:

+- Select Beats Per Minute to enter a value based on the cadence you want to maintain.

+- Select Alert Frequency to customize the frequency of the beats.

+- Select Sounds to customize the metronome tone and vibration.

+- 7 If necessary, select Preview to listen to the metronome feature before you run.

+- 8 Go for a run (Going for a Run, page 2).

+- The metronome starts automatically.

+- 9 During your run, select UP or DOWN to view the metronome screen.

-10 If necessary, hold t to change the metronome settings.
+10 If necessary, hold UP to change the metronome settings.